 - “Variable Products”: To define a variable product, an attribute for the product must first be classified.
 These characteristics can then be used to distinguish between different variations.
 For more information, check out our article on product variables.

-With this in mind, there are still a couple of minor details that you might want to remember each time you’re adding a new product.
+With this in mind, there are still a couple of minor details that you might want to remember each time you add a new product.
 Keep in mind to change the product title, product description, price, tags+ categorization, and link/URL.
 See below what we’re talking about.
-The moment you type in your product name a URL will be generated below.
+The moment you type in your product name, a URL will be generated below.
 That’s the URL of your product.
-You can edit it if you want, maybe you do not want the whole product name to show up, but a shorter version.
+You can edit it if you want; maybe you do not want the whole product name to show up, but a shorter version.

 And speaking of URLs, there’s one more thing worth mentioning: permalinks.
 What is a permalink?
 Permalink is an abbreviation for “permanent link.”
 Permalinks are permanent URL components that help coordinate your website’s content such that users can navigate, share, and counterpoint it effectively.

 You can adjust or modify your permalinks from your WordPress Dashboard → WooCommerce → Settings.
 From this section, you can customize the URL structure for your online store and product pages.